VOLUNTEER IN PERU

 However, these summer months do bring large volumes of tourists, so if you’d prefer to avoid the crowds you can choose to volunteer in Peru during the less congested wet season.

 Oxapampa’s wet season occurs between early November until late March/early April.
 It brings about a significant amount of rain and cooler temperatures of around 18 degrees Celsius during the day and a milder 9 degrees Celsius in the evening.
+The rains also bring a range of different species to the area, enabling us to see the variation and adaptability of local ecosystems.

 WHY VOLUNTEER IN PERU?